 Try it for Free

 To begin, click one of the "Download" buttons above to get its installer.
 After that, launch it and follow the steps on installing the tool on your computer.
-Once done, open the app and familiarize with its interface.
+Once done, open the app and familiarize yourself with its interface.

 Step 2 Set the Audio Input